-FINANCIAL LITERACY: Starting with the class of 2021, all students must successfully complete one credit of personal financial literacy.
+FINANCIAL LITERACY: All students must successfully complete one credit of personal financial literacy.
 The requirement may be met through successful completion of one of the following:

-Personal Finance or Business & Finance
+• Personal Finance or Business & Finance

-Economics or Macroeconomics
+• Economics or Macroeconomics

 OTHER CONSIDERATIONS Music classes (instrumental, vocal, and orchestra) will receive one credit per semester if the class meets a minimum of 200 minutes per week.
 Grades will be awarded which will count toward honor roll determination, and will count in grade point averages and rank in class calculations.